Dazul/maas-deploy/README.md

 Description File
 ================

 Each machine description starts always with the hostname of the machine.
 And everything else is child os that root item.
+The machines are deplared under **machines**.

 Then, various items can be defined: